renodesper/spenmo-test/README.md

 This project was made especially as a requirement for passing the technical test in Spenmo.
 It is a simple golang application that allows us to create a team/individual wallet where each wallet may has multiple cards.

+In the `docs` folder, you can find the schema of the database and the api collection (I use Insomnia) for the project.

 ## Constraints and Assumptions

 - Client makes a read or write request